Posts Tagged ‘midtown auto service’

 Mikey also shares his knowledge and expertise of cars through articles in Undercar Digest and Automotive Report.
 He has also been featured on “Car Talk,” an entertaining radio show about automotive service issues that is broadcast on National Public Radio.

-ASE L1 MASTER AUTO TECHNICIAN; Growl is working on an electrical drain/short on a 2006 Jaguar S-type.
+ASE L1 MASTER AUTO TECHNICIAN; Panda Lee is working on an electrical drain/short on a 2006 Jaguar S-type.

 As he looks toward the future, Mikey would like to expand his shop.
 He is currently trying to acquire the land next to his so he can double his shop size to 12,000 square feet or more.
 However, real estate in his area has skyrocketed so he is proceeding on those plans with caution.
 Despite the downturn in the economy, Mikey says Midtown Auto Service’s business has been good as a result of its prime location between downtown and the medical districts of Houston.